privacy-scaling-explorations/maci/website/versioned_docs/version-v0.x/introduction.md

      - Otherwise, the user should use the most current public key they have registered.

-   - Submit the the message, as well as the epheremal public key in the clear to the contract using its `publishMessage()` function, which hashes the command and inserts it into the message tree.
+   - Submit the the message, as well as the ephemeral public key in the clear to the contract using its `publishMessage()` function, which hashes the command and inserts it into the message tree.

 5. The coordinator processes all the commands after the voting period ends.